isb-cgc/readthedocs/docs/source/sections/BigQuery/BigQueryTableSearchUI.rst

 **Name**

-The Name filter is a free-form text field; the user can type all or a portion of the name into the field to perform the search.
+The **Name** filter is a free-form text field; the user can type all or a portion of the name into the field to perform the search.
 It will match against the Name column.

-Note that this Name field is not the Table ID (which is used in SQL queries) but is a 'Friendly Name'; that is, a descriptive, user-friendly name for the table.
+Note that this Name field is not the Table ID (which is used in SQL queries) but is a **Friendly Name**; that is, a descriptive, user-friendly name for the table.

 **Categories**